Kita Ikki: Toward the reorganization of Japan

-Kita asserted Japan's right as an "international Proletariat" to conquer Siberia of Far East and Australia, whose peoples would be granted the same rights as Japanese would, because social issues in Japan would never be solved if problems of international distribution were not decided.
-This was termed the Shōwa Restoration.
+Kita asserted Japan's right as an "international Proletariat" to conquer Siberia, the Far East, and Australia.
+(The people of these areas would haved the same rights as Japanese.)
+He saw this as necessary to solve the problems of international trade which caused social issues in Japan.

-In its historical prospect Kita's political program was for creating a state socialism in a fascistic oriented "socialism from above", as a tool to unite and strengthen Japanese society.
-Japan's overseas actions were meant to focus on achieving the independence of India and the maintenance of the Republic of China to stop the partition of China like Africa, in the name of Asian unity.
-Another goal of his program was to build the great Empire which included Korea, Taiwan, Sakhalin, Manchuria, the Russian Far East and Australia.
+Kita's political program was to establish state socialism as a fascistic "socialism from above", to unite and strengthen Japanese society.
+Japan was to achieve the independence of India and support the Republic of China, preventing China's partition like Africa, in the name of Asian unity.
+Another goal of his program was for Japan to rule a great empire including Korea, Taiwan, Sakhalin, Manchuria, the Russian Far East, and Australia.

+After the 1926 succession of Emperor Shōwa, this program was termed the Shōwa Restoration.

 On foreign policy

-He wrote a “petition” on foreign policy after the Mukden Incident.
+He wrote a "petition" on foreign policy after the Mukden Incident.
 He strongly opposed a war against America, which was a popular opinion at that time, because the British Empire would join the war and the Japanese navy would not defeat them.
 He also thought China and the Soviet Union would join the war on the side of America.
 His proposal was that Japan should form an alliance with France and combat the Soviet Union.
 He thought that an alliance with France would contain the British Empire, and that Japan and France shared Anti-Russian sentiment because the Russian Empire had not paid massive debt to France.